Kurento/kurento/doc-kurento/source/tutorials/node/module-crowddetector.rst

 First of all, you should install Kurento Media Server to run this demo.
 Please visit the :doc:`installation guide </user/installation>` for further information.
-In addition, the built-in module ``kms-crowddetector`` should be also installed:
+In addition, the built-in module ``kurento-module-crowddetector`` should be also installed:

 .. sourcecode:: bash

-    sudo apt-get install kms-crowddetector
+    sudo apt-get install kurento-module-crowddetector

 Be sure to have installed `Node.js`:term: in your system.
 In an Ubuntu machine, you can install it as follows: